Lambrie/Lambrie.github.io/_posts/2020-04-09-build-flask-rest-api.md

 ---
 layout: post
-title:  "Create a RESTful api with Flask and flask_restful"
+title:  "Create a RESTful API with Flask and Flask_RESTful"
 date:   2020-04-07 09:06:13 +0200
 categories: Python-Flask
 tags: Python Flask Web venv
 ---
-Create a flask RESTful API using the flask_restful package with Flask.
+Create a flask RESTful API using the Flask_RESTful package with Flask.

 In this tutorial we will build a basic RESTfull web service that will serve the current time and date, based on your location.